micaellobo/e-commerce-store/README.md

 ## Next Steps and Improvements

 As the project is actively being developed, there are several possibilities for future enhancements and progress.
 Here are a few ideas:

 - **API Documentation:** API documentation using `Swagger`.
 - **Security:** Use OAuth 2.0 with `Keycloak` instead of JWT.
-- **Testing:** Implement integration tests using `testContainers` to mock databases.
+- **Testing:** Implement integration tests using `testContainers` to closely resemble the production environment.
 - **CI/CD:** Set up pipelines to automate testing and deployment processes with `Jenkins`.
 - **Container Orchestration:** Explore container orchestration platforms like `Kubernetes`.